azer/notebook/ideas/web-browser.md

 The major web browsers have achieved great improvements on their **platform problems**, while delegating all the **product problems** to third party extensions.
 This strategy scaled somewhat well for the last two decades, but now we're seeing the limitations; security is increasingly becoming a priority over innovation driven by browser extensions.

 This trend has been generating frustration for people who use desktop web browsers as their main interface to access information, communicate, be productive.
-I believe there is an opportunity for **a new web browser specifically tailored for power users**,  which prioritizes **product problems** over platform problems, comes with **opinionated defaults** and **builtin features** for helping power users to utilize their web browser for better productivity, security, privacy, and gradually search.
+I believe there is an opportunity for **a new web browser specifically tailored for top performers**,  which prioritizes **product problems** over platform problems, comes with **opinionated defaults** and **builtin features** for helping power users to utilize their web browser for better productivity, security, privacy, and gradually search.

 **Index of contents:**